 - I like to layer my table runners with felt in the middle instead of batting.
 The felt makes it more stable and flatter.
 Here I'm laying the finished top with felt and the backing fabric.

-- Cut the backing fabric the same size as your top.
-Take it to your sewing machine and with right sides together, sew the sides ONLY with the backing fabric right side down, runner top right side up and then the felt.
-Sew with a 1/4-inch seam allowance.
+- Cut the back fabric the same size as your top.
+Take it to your sewing machine and with the right sides together, sew the sides ONLY with the backing fabric wrong side down, runner top right side to the right side of the backing, and then the felt.
+Sew with a 1/4-inch seam allowance to sew a straight line on the long sides of the table runner.

 Turn the runner right side out.
-Note: The ends are still open. - Press the side seams nice and flat.
+Note: The short side ends are still open. - Press the side seams nice and flat.

-- Topstitch along both sides 1/4-inch from the edge.
+- Topstitch along both sides 1/4-inch from the edge of the runner.

 - Prepare the binding.
 Start with strips of fabric 2-1/2 inches wide.
 Press 1/4-inch along one edge.
 Lay a strip on the right side of the runner aligning the raw edges.
 Make sure there is at least 2-inches extra on both sides.
 This is necessary for finishing the binding.